phstc/param_store/README.md

 # ParamStore

-This gem goal is to <strike>DRY some code I have been copying around for a while</strike> make easy switching in between ENV and [AWS Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html) for retrieving parameters.
+This gem goal is to <strike>DRY some code I have been copying around for a while</strike> make easy switching in between ENV and [AWS Parameter Store (SSM)](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html) for retrieving parameters.

 This gem is not a replacement for [dotenv](https://github.com/bkeepers/dotenv).
 I still use and recommend it in development, in case it is "safe" to save your keys in `.env` files.
 Otherwise, you could also use AWS Parameter Store for development.